edwardsp/qq/README.md

 > Note:  All the information is available in the Azure OpenAI resource.
 A minimum of one model is required.

+You are required to have the `OPENAI_API_KEY` environment variable set when running `qq`.
+This is the API key for the Azure OpenAI resource.
+You can put this in your startup file for your shell.

 # Usage

 ```